Head of chambers

 The work of chambers covers virtually every aspect of commercial law, with particular expertise in: construction and engineering; international arbitration; energy; insurance and reinsurance; technology and telecommunications; shipping; banking; and professional negligence.
 We are ranked highly in the legal directories in all our areas of specialism.

-We look to recruit bright, independent-minded candidates with excellent academic qualifications (minimum 2.1) who have the potential to become outstanding barristers and advocates.
+We look to recruit bright, independent-minded candidates with excellent academic qualifications (minimum 2:1) who have the potential to become outstanding barristers and advocates.
 They will be articulate and confident, and have the ability to get on with people and to demonstrate common sense and sound judgment.
-We are committed to equal opportunities and diversity, and select candidates for pupillage and tenancy solely on merit.
+We are committed to equal opportunities and diversity, and select candidates for pupillage and tenancy on merit.

-We are recruiting for pupillage commencing October 2022.
+We will recruit for one pupillage commencing September 2024 and two pupillages commencing in 2025.
 We are outside the Pupillage Gateway but follow the same application timetable.
-Applications for pupillage must be made on our standard application form, which can be downloaded from our website, and submitted online, or by email to email@example.com, or by post.
+Applications for pupillage must be made on our standard application form, which can be downloaded from our website, and submitted online, or by email to [email protected].

 Admiralty & shipping